Rheumatology Consultants

 Your DXA (Bone Density) Testing

 DXA scans are painless and non-invasive.
 Many patients have even said they found them relaxing.
-While lying on a padded table, our DXA technician performs the scan which usually takes a total of 10-15 minutes.
+While lying on a padded table, our DXA technologist performs the scan which usually takes a total of 15-30 minutes.
 A computer, which is interfaced with the equipment, prints out an image of the scanned area and your calculated bone mineral density.

-During the procedure the technician may gather additional information about your current physical condition and lifestyle.
+During the procedure the technologist may gather additional information about your current physical condition and lifestyle.
 A full report of test results is sent to your physician in 3-5 days.

 Insurance Coverage...
 Our receptionist maintains a list of many of the insurance carriers that cover this procedure.
 Because carriers frequently change their reimbursement schedules, this list changes regularly.
-If you are unsure about the terms of your coverage, please call your carrier directly to find out if they cover dual energy x-ray absorptiometry (CPT #77080).
+If you are unsure about the terms of your coverage, please call your carrier directly to find out if they cover dual energy x-ray absorptiometry.

 346 Mill Street